Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Introduction

-Although evident progress has been achieved as new features and classification methods have been developed, their focus on the vibrational behavior of the machine makes them unsuitable for satellite applications, where this behavior is not of much interest.
-Regarding friction-related research, most of the interest is on the low-speed behavior, where complex phenomena like the Stribeck curve or stick-slip occur \cite{tung_low_1991, popovic_experimental_2003, geissmann_switching_2024}.
-Research on switching behavior in friction has also experienced some attention, but it is restricted to deterministic systems\cite{marino_switching_2023}.
+Although evident progress has been achieved as new features and classification methods have been developed, their focus on the vibrational behavior of the machine makes them unsuitable for satellites, where this behavior is not of much interest.
+Regarding friction-related research, most of the interest is on the low-speed behavior, where complex phenomena like the Stribeck curve or stick-slip occur \cite{popovic_experimental_2003, geissmann_switching_2024}.
+Research on switching behavior in friction has also received some attention, but restricted to deterministic systems\cite{marino_switching_2023}.

 In conclusion, there has not been any work in the study of friction systems (particularly RWAs) with random jumping friction behavior, which poses unique challenges for detecting anomalies.
 This article aims to fill the existing gap in the literature by providing a hybrid model-data-based anomaly detection and isolation algorithm.